-- Start the Administration Server, as described in Section 1.8, "Starting the Administration Server," and the Oracle UCM Managed Server, as described in Section 1.14, "Starting Managed Servers." - 2.
+- 1. Start the Administration Server, as described in Section 1.8, "Starting the Administration Server." - 2.
+Start the Oracle UCM Managed Server, as described in Section 1.14, "Starting Managed Servers." - 3.
 Browse to the Oracle Content Server postinstallation configuration page, at this web site:

-http://server:16200/cs/
+'''

+http://managedServerHost:16200/cs/

+'''

-3. Enter or edit all necessary values.
+4. Enter or edit any configuration values you want to change.